neuromore/Doc/neuromoreStudio/Tutorial_GettingStarted.md

 ## Adding a biosensor

-In the _Input_ category you have a variety of devices to choose from.
-For this example we will use the OpenBCI v3 sensor.
+In the _Sensors_ category you have a variety of devices to choose from.
+For this example we will use the OpenBCI Cyton board.
+Before connecting your board go to the Settings (on Windows: _Edit>Settings>Devices_, on MacOS: _NMStudio>Settings>Device_) and make sure that _Enable OpenBCI Devices_ is selected.
-To use it, first connect your OpenBCI board to your computer.
+Then connect your Cyton board to your computer.
 Make sure to take the following steps before using it with neuromore Studio:

 _Windows_: Make sure your board is recognized as a COM port and that its latency is set to 1 ms. To troubleshoot, read the [OpenBCI on Windows tutorial on their official site](https://docs.openbci.com/Troubleshooting/FTDI_Fix_Windows/).